theo-armour/agenda/3-0-entities/0-sacsem-sacramento-seminar/constant-contact/2024-08-19-cc-merging-lists.md

 Questions

-* Will it be possible simply to export and download Spotswood's templates and and list and then upload them to the new account?
+* Will it be possible simply to export and download Spotswood's templates , contact list, and **post archive** and then upload them to the new account?
 * Would there be any issues with the transfer?
 * Would there be any issues With two accounts posting to the same audience?
 * Will it be possible for Spotswood to continue to use his account for his other lists without having to log out and log back in?